JungHoRan/JungHoRan/README.md

 - 🔭 I’m currently working on the early detection of Alzheimer's disease based on multimodal large models.
 - 🌱 I am an intern at Tsinghua University.
 - 📫 How to reach me:You can reach me via 1463699510@qq.com or connect with me on z1463699510hr.
-- ⚡ Fun fact:I love playing basketball and working out very much.
+- ⚡ Fun fact: I love playing basketball and working out very much.

 📝 **Latest blog posts**